 Tech start-up Noted launches new Student Wellness Management

-Off the back of its latest cash raise of $1.8 million, Noted Limited a Wellington-based software start-up is excited to announce the launch of its Student Wellness Management System.
+Off the back of its latest successful cash raise of $1.8 million, Noted a web-based client management system for health and social care providers, is excited to announce the launch of its Student Wellness Management System.

-The system is all about supporting schools to take a more holistic approach when it comes to the health and wellbeing of their students, by securely sharing care across their staff including pastoral care and learning support teams, attendance services, and teachers.
+The system is all about supporting schools to take a more holistic approach when it comes to the health and wellbeing of their students, by securely sharing care with their various support services such as; pastoral teams, learning support, attendance services, and teachers.

-It has been designed to work for all education providers from primary, intermediate and secondary schools to tertiary institutions.
+It has been designed to work for all education providers, early childhood education centres, primary, intermediate and secondary schools, and tertiary institutions.

 Cure Kids Ventures (CKV) Chief Investment Officer Caroline Quay said they were excited to support Noted in its latest cash raise as they saw great potential in what Noted offered.
 Especially in its ability to promote wellbeing and reduce mental health risks for children and youth in the community.